 - No milk and meat withdrawal when used alone

 - Click to the link below for a helpful administration guide:

 For use in dry cows as an aid in the prevention of new intramammary infections throughout the dry period.
-Antibiotic-free paste provides a malleable barrier in the teat canal, reducing the incidence of clinical mastitis for the entire dry period by preventing bacteria from entering the teat canal.
+Sterile, antibiotic-free, viscous paste provides a malleable barrier in the teat canal, reducing the incidence of clinical mastitis for the entire dry period by preventing bacteria from entering the teat canal.

 After last milking at dry-off, clean and disinfect teats with provided alcohol swabs and infuse entire syringe into each quarter.
 At calving, Orbeseal may be stripped out by hand, ingested by calf or removed via milking machine.
 However, if large numbers of cattle are freshened together and Orbeseal is removed via milking machine, it may build up on filters.
 For use in dry cows only.
 Zero milk and meat withdrawal when used alone.

 - The first product of its kind - an antibiotic-free paste that acts as a physical barrier against mastitis-causing bacteria, locking them out for the entire dry period.

 - Mimics cow's natural first line of defense, the keratin plug.

 - Provides a safe, antibiotic free, physical barrier between the udder and the environment.